 "Topical treatments include retinoids which can help collagen production and dermal thickness," he tells us.
 "They also promote lipolysis - fat conversion.
 And topicals work better in a combination with massage."

 Harvard Health (opens in new tab) also credits Retinoids with stimulating the production of new blood vessels in the skin.
-Which in turns improves circulation and skin colour.
+Which in turn improves circulation and skin colour.

 Dr Anton recommends retinoid products by Clarins, Shiseido and Glytone.
-And this Clarins Extra-Firming Body Cream (opens in new tab) contains retinols and boasts good reviews.
+And this Clarins Extra-Firming Body Cream (opens in new tab) contains retinol and boasts good reviews.

 Moisturise before bed.
 Or even better, after a quick lymphatic draining massage to see visible results.